 Lipemic or grossly hemolyzed serum should not be used in this assay.
-The assay reagents are labeled "For Research Use Only"; therefore interpretation of test results requires consideration of other factors such as the clinical status of the patient, other test results, etc.
+Interpretation of test results requires consideration of other factors such as the clinical status of the patient, other test results, etc.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.